ananya1797/ChatO/README.md

 # ChatO  - A java Chat Application.

 ChatO is an advanced real-time chat application built with Firebase for authentication and database management.
 The project is structured with Maven for dependency handling and is designed to support scalable integrations.
-While OpenAI API functionality has not been implemented yet, the core system for authentication and messaging is functional.

 ## Features
 - **Firebase Authentication:** Secure login and user management.
 - **Firestore Database:** Real-time storage and retrieval of messages.